arrpitk/arrpitk.github.io/_pages/about.md

 `Current Endeavors |` <a href='https://www.linkedin.com/in/aarpitk'>LinkedIn</a>

-As a seasoned Data Scientist, I specialize in `AI, GenAI, & Azure`, currently making strides in Natural Language Processing and innovative model deployment.
+As a seasoned Data Scientist, I specialize in <b>AI, GenAI, & Azure </b>, currently making strides in Natural Language Processing and innovative model deployment.
 I take pride in my role, where I'm not just solving problems but also shaping the future of how we interact with data.
 I'm currently engaged in groundbreaking work at <a href='#'>Coforge</a>.
 My forte includes crafting robust models for real-world applications.

 `Community Contributions & Collaborations`